sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

 hour_end_time = 15
 minute_end_time = 30

-# elapsed bar time (how many seconds until after the bar data updates do you want the script to update?)
-Recommendation is 1 - 3 seconds.
+# polling interval is set for 1 second.
+Script updates automatically every 60 seconds.
+See Main func.
+Recommendation is 1 -30 seconds depending when during the candlestick you want to enter.
-elapsed_bar_time = 1
+polling_interval = 1

 '''
 INDICATOR VALUES (UPDATE BASED ON STRATEGY)